 - Strengthening inter-agency and community partnerships

-You can learn more about this programme at our free online workshop ‘An Introduction to Parents Plus Adolescent’s Programme’ on 2nd July 2020, 10am – 11am.
+You can learn more about this programme at our free online workshop ‘An Introduction to Parents Plus Adolescent’s Programme and Children’s Programme’ on 12th October from 11am – 12.30pm.

-The next facilitator training for our Adolescent’s programme starts on 21st July 2020 and will consist of five online workshops, delivered via Zoom from 9.30am to 1pm.
+The next facilitator training for our Adolescent’s programme starts on 24th November and will consist of four online workshops, delivered via Zoom.
 Participants are also invited to complete a short assignment between workshops.
 The training schedule is:

 The Parents Plus facilitator trainings are open to qualified education, mental health and community professionals who work with families.